Events & Programs

-The grant from Safeco Insurance will additionally help us expand our accessibility and inclusion programs by having staff on hand who are specially trained in inclusive communication and understanding accommodations for people with disabilities.
-We’ll also provide additional captioning devices in one of our IMAX theaters and printed copies of our sensory guide for guests – including maps of our exhibit spaces rated for noise level, visual stimulation, availability to touch and feel and strong odors.
+We also provide additional captioning devices in one of our IMAX theaters and printed copies of our sensory guide for guests, including maps of our exhibit spaces rated for noise level, visual stimulation, availability to touch and feel and strong odors.
 We’re also creating a wheels accessible map that outlines accessible pathways.
 Check back for information on the wheels accessible map.

-Before you visit, download our Autism Resources, which include a sensory guide and tips and tools for families with children who have special sensory needs.
+Before you visit, Download our Autism Resources which includes a sensory guide and tips and tools for families with children who have special sensory needs.

 - Adventure Planner: Primary Grades